 Pensions and Tax/NI are paid by SBS on 19th and 22nd of the month respectively or the previous working day if these dates fall on a weekend or bank holiday.

-Purchase Card – see ICB policy ‘Creditor and Purchase Policy’ section 6.5.
+Purchase Card – see ICB policy ‘’ section 6.5.

 Monitoring Compliance